coderefinery/social-coding/content/licensing.md

 ```

+### Derivative work and containers

+(I haven't found a discussion/paper on this so only speculating; please suggest changes/improvements)

+- Distribution of container recipes: it's like distributing source code
+- Distribution of container images: it's like distributing binary form

 ### Why could allowing derivative work be good for you as researcher?

 - **Quality** control: groups depending on your code will find bugs.